holistudio/vibe_pitch/README.md

 - Sing louder or move closer to the microphone
 - Make sure your microphone is not muted
 - Check your system audio input settings
+- Try a slower tempo to give yourself more time per note

+**Notes sound wrong:**
+- Verify your root note selection matches your vocal range
+- Check that you haven't accidentally enabled sharps or octave shifts

 **Page not loading:**
 - Ensure the local server is running